Chapter Best Practices

 Mentor-mentee hosts are assigned to some of the group sessions and work with the Steering Committee to organize and host the event.
 The format for each group session varies depending on the topic and goal of the session.
 Many of the sessions require advance preparation by both mentors and mentees.

 The timing and structure of the monthly one-on-one meetings between mentors and mentees is flexible and decided upon by the pair.
 A list of meeting format ideas and discussion topic examples are provided to the pairs at the beginning of the program.

 The program also features goal setting activities and a StrengthsFinder activity so mentors and mentees can gain a stronger understanding of their strengths and how they can be utilized within the planning profession.

 Mentor A Planning Student (MAPS)

-MAPS is a mentoring program which pairs an experience planner with a first year planning student.
-The goal is to expose students to the actual work environments, responsibilities and interactions of professional planning positions in Florida.
+MAPS is a mentoring program which pairs an experienced planner with a first-year planning student.
+The goal is to expose students to the actual work environments, responsibilities, and interactions of professional planning positions in Florida.